Sustainable travel: 15 tips on how to make good choices

 4. Choose alternative transport.

-Take a bus or train instead.
+Take a bus or train instead, or cycle or walk.
 Totally worth the extra few hours and you get some epic views!

 You can also car share – a great way to make new friends, cut your carbon emissions and save some money!